Test2034/FileNet-5.2-Install/README.md

 This is my instruction &amp; contribution to ppl that have to install IBM's FileNet 5.2 P8 Solution as a Single Server.
 IBM charges to install this software so this should save you some $$$.

+***Before You Begin***
+In order to use these instructions you will need the "Legal" installtation files from IBM.
+This instruction is to help paying customers since current FileNet install suck ass.

 ###Instructions##
 1. Log into the suck ass IBM FileNet Site
 2. Download the Required List of Files for FileNet.
 The IBM Download Site is a bit of a mess so you will have to to hunt down all the required install packages.
 Use the search feature to find all the packages.